ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-04-swift-essentials-variables-data-types-and-more-part-1.md

 #### Double: High Precision, Large Range

 `Double` is the most common choice for representing floating-point numbers in Swift.
-It provides a high degree of precision, making it suitable for calculations requiring a wide range of values. `Double` uses 64 bits of memory to store its value, the "Double" of the `Float`.
+It provides a high degree of precision, making it suitable for calculations requiring a wide range of values. `Double` uses 64 bits of memory to store its value, which is twice the size of `Float`.

 {%- highlight swift -%}
 let doubleNumber: Double = 0.00001